 HOW TO PAINT VINYL WINDOWS

 My first attempt to paint the vinyl windows was unsuccessful.
-I used a paintbrush and white primer and just painted over the almond trim.
+I used a paintbrush and white primer and just painted over the almond color vinyl trim.

 I grabbed a few cans of Rustoleum paint +primer spray paint at Home Depot.
 I used matte (flat), but I think that is a controversial decision.